ms4ndst/ani-cli-adv/README.md

 ## Version

-Current version: `4.10.5-adv1` (based on upstream `ani-cli` 4.10.4).
+Current version: `4.10.5-adv2` (based on upstream `ani-cli` 4.10.4).

 ### Added / changed in this fork

 - Favorites: mark a series as favorite from the in-player menu (`favorite` / `unfavorite`) and store them under `~/.local/state/ani-cli/favorites`.
 - Last watched / Resume: remember the last watched series and episode and offer a `Resume` option on interactive startup.
 - Startup menu: when launched interactively with no query, show a menu with `Resume`, `Favorites`, and `Search`.
+- CLI name: install and use this fork as `ani-cli-adv` (binary and manpage), keeping links and credits pointing to the upstream `ani-cli` project.
 - Windows usage: simplified docs and guidance for running via Git Bash and (optionally) installing via Scoop.
-- README cleanup: removed most distro-specific packaging details and focused on source install and this fork's behavior.
+- README cleanup: removed most distro-specific packaging details, normalized install snippets across platforms, and documented the new features of this fork.

 ## Fixing errors

 If you encounter `No results found` (and are sure the prompt was correct) or any breaking issue, then make sure you are on **latest version** by typing
-`sudo ani-cli -U` to update on Linux, Mac and Android.
-On Windows, run `ani-cli -U`.
+`sudo ani-cli-adv -U` to update on Linux, Mac and Android.
+On Windows, run `ani-cli-adv -U`.
 If after this the issue persists then open an issue.

 ## Install